-The Reeves Library Undergraduate Research Award was created to recognize and encourage the development of information fluency in resource-based research.
-Each award recipient is recognized at honors convocation and will receive a monetary prize in the amount of $250.
+The Reeves Library Undergraduate Research Award has been created to recognize and encourage the development of information fluency in resource-based research.
+Each award recipient will be recognized at honors convocation and will receive a monetary prize in the amount of $250.

 All Seton Hill undergraduate students may apply for this award.
 One award will be given to a freshman or sophomore and a second to a junior or senior.
 Applications will be accepted beginning in January 2017 and the application deadline is midnight on Sunday, March 19, 2017.